My mummy I'm a miracle!

 MOTHER (1) & (1) Insightful.

-ALL she be a little brighter than the norm?
-I know to boys it's form!
+ALL Might she be a little brighter the norm?
+I to boys it's frightful form!

-ALL & ALL PARENTS My mummy I'm a miracle One look at my face, and plain to see. since the day doc chopped the umbilical cord, It's been clear there's no peer for a miracle me!
-My mummy says I'm a That I'm as tiny and as as a mirror ball.
+ALL CHILDREN & ALL My mummy says I'm a One look at my face, and it's to see. since the day doc chopped the umbilical cord, It's clear there's no peer for a miracle like me!
+My mummy says I'm a That I'm as tiny and as shiny as a ball.
 You can be all cynical, but a truth empirical.
-There's never a miracle, a miracle, a miracle as me!
+There's never been a miracle, a miracle, a as me!

-(Spoken) A baby Mrs. Wormwood, a child, the precious gift the world can bestow upon us has handed to you.
-A brand new being, a life, a person.
-A new person is about to come your life and bring you love and magic and and wonder.
+(Spoken) A Mrs. Wormwood, a child, the most precious the natural world can bestow upon us has been to you.
+A new human being, a life, a person.
+A new person is about to come into your life and bring you and magic and and wonder.

 MRS. (Spoken) Ooooowwwwwww! 'ell!

-Every life I bring into this world restores my in humankind.
+Every life I bring into this restores my faith in humankind.

 (Spoken) Mrs. Wormwood, push!

-Each new-born life, a yet unpainted...
-This unbroken skin... uncorrupted mind...
+Each life, a canvas yet unpainted... still unbroken skin...
+This mind...

-Every life is unlikely.
+life is unbelievably unlikely.
 The of existence, infinitely small.
-The most common thing in is life,
+The common thing in life is life,

 (Baby cries)